Love Takes Time: Writing and recording

 The demo was very close to what Mottola wanted the finished product to be, according to Afanasieff: "We cut the song and the music and the basics in about a day - and the only reason is this deadline.
 It was do it or we were gonna miss out on the whole thing.
 We got the tape and recorded everything and we got on the plane and went to New York [and] did her vocals.
 She did all the backgrounds, practically sang all night...We came back to the studio that afternoon, and we had to fix one line very quickly, and then [engineer] Dana Jon Chappelle and I got back on the plane with the tape, went back to the studio in Sausalito, and mixed it.
 So it was a three-day process: a day and a half for music, kind of like a day for vocals, and a day for mixing."

 Afanasieff heard from Columbia executives as soon as they received the mix.
 They wanted Carey's vocal a little louder, so a remix was quickly completed.
 The producer asked if the song would still make the debut album, and was told: "We're going to do our best."
 When the album was released, "Love Takes Time" was not listed on neither cassette nor CD pressings.
 Margulies said: "And so the song's on there, but it doesn't say that it's on there.
 It was a song that actually was strong enough to stop the pressing...I don't know if they had to throw away a few hundred copies."

 Composition

-"Love Takes Time" is performed in common time with a slow tempo of 63 beats per minute.
+"Love Takes Time" is performed in the key of B Major in common time with a slow tempo of 63 beats per minute.
 Carey's vocals span three octaves and five semitones from D3 to G6 in the song.

+The lyrics have received scholarly analysis regarding femininity.
+Dorothy Marcic categorized "Love Takes Time" as a "compliant victim song" in which the narrator "struggles with feeling incomplete and losing her mind since he left".
+According to Lanice R. Avery et al., the song represents hegemonic femininity through the expression of emotion, which is conveyed through lyrics such as "Love takes time / To heal when you're hurting so much / Couldn't see that I was blind / To let you go / I can't escape the pain / Inside."
+For Julija Vaitonytė and Julija Korostenskienė, the 1990s pop song metaphor "love is a unity (of two complementary parts)" is present in the lyrics "Losing my mind / From this hollow in my heart / Suddenly I'm so incomplete", suggesting that "losing a loved one implies losing a part of oneself".